opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

  (d) There must be a literal disparity between the terms of the prior agreement and those of the document which it is sought to rectify. ...

-180    In _Pender Development Pte Ltd and another v Chesney Real Estate Group LLP_ [2009] 3 SLR(R) 1063, Andrew Ang J emphasised at [20] that “[t]he degree of probability to be established in rectification proceedings [is] a high one, similar to that of “convincing proof””.
+180    In _Pender Development Pte Ltd and another v Chesney Real Estate Group LLP_ <span class="citation">[2009] 3 SLR(R) 1063</span>, Andrew Ang J emphasised at [20] that “[t]he degree of probability to be established in rectification proceedings [is] a high one, similar to that of “convincing proof””.

 181    The extent of the rectification, coupled with the high threshold necessary for rectification, made the task the Hongs faced an uphill one.
 The Hongs had to show “convincing proof” that the common intention of the parties at the time of contracting was that all of the tax warranties given by the Vendors’ were to lapse on 31 December 2008.